 - a.
-Complete preparation for the major;

-- b.
-Complete a minimum of 60 transferable semester units;

-- c.
-Have a minimum cumulative GPA of 2.0.
+Complete preparation for the major;b.
+Complete a minimum of 60 transferable semester units; - b.
+Complete a minimum of 60 transferable semeste b.
+Have a minimum sumulative CPA of 2.0 - c.
+Have a minimum cumulative GPA of 2.0. - d.
+For the chemistry major with an emphasis in integrated teacher education program (ITEP-SS), students must have a minimum cumulative GPA of 2.67.